Linkurious/docker-lke/README.md

 ## Configuration
 Configure variables in .env.
 See .env.example for template.
 Reasonable defaults are provided.
+You will most likely need to set your private repository host, if images are not available locally.

 ## Usage
   - Run with docker-compose